 What is the space like where you meet?

 We are currently meeting at Our Redeemer Lutheran Church, 18444 Old Glenn Hwy, Chugiak, Alaska.
 (The building which burned down on September 15, 2020 was built in 2005, and we are planning to rebuild in the near future.
 It will be a friendly, welcoming space, with hardwood floors and best of all: comfortable chairs, no pews!
 That means the space is often used for other events, like our fall Craft Bazaar and Spring Tri-Tip Barbeque.Yes … we love to fellowship and eat!

 Are there children at River of Life?

 Yes!
 We have an area in our worship space that features a nice rug and a basket of musical toys for little ones to use during our closing hymn.
 We like for kids to be actively involved in our worship life as full participants.We have a nursery available for parents to take their children.
 During the School year adult volunteers lead a “Children’s Church” in our Fellowship Hall.Children leave worship after the “Children’s Chat” and come back for Holy Communion.

 What are this community's practices around the Eucharist?

-We have an Open Table at River of Life, which means that everyone without exception is invited to receive the bread and wine at communion, which for us is the body and blood of Christ.
+We have an Open Table at River of Life, which means that everyone without exception is invited to receive the bread and wine or grape juice at communion, which for us is the body and blood of Christ.
 This is His table.